AszAr1/ShopApp/README.md

-This project is a cooperative work with my friend, where we both did our respective parts, me as a backend developer and them as a frontend developer.
+This project is a cooperative effort done with my friend, where we both did our respective parts, me as a backend developer and them as a frontend developer.